-When you have open heart surgery, the surgeon makes a cut (incision) that runs down the middle of your chest bone (sternum).
-The incision hopefully heals itself.
-But sometimes, people have complications that require treatment.
+When you have open heart surgery, the surgeon may make a cut (incision) that runs down the middle of your chest bone (sternum).
+The incision usually heals on its own.
+But sometimes, there are complications that require treatment.

 Two wound complications that can happen within 30 days of open heart surgery are:

 - Infection in the wound or chest bone.
 The symptoms can be pus at the incision, a fever, or feeling tired and sick.

 - The sternum separates into two.
 The sternum and chest become unstable.
 You might hear a clicking sound in the sternum when breathing, coughing, or moving around.

 To treat the complication, the surgeon reopens the area that was operated on.
 The procedure is done in the operating room.
 The surgeon:

 - Removes the wires holding the sternum together.

 - Does tests of the skin and tissue in the wound to look for signs of infection.